-Technology and Productivity
+Construction Technology and Productivity Committee

-Provide a forum for discussion of the current state of productivity and explore the tools and technology for improvement.
+The Technology and Productivity Committee provides a forum for discussion of the current state of productivity and explores the tools and technology available for improvement.

 “We have an opportunity with this committee to now broadly look at productivity and at how technology can help improve it,” says Ryan Fertig, Technology and Productivity Committee Chair.
 “The Technology and Productivity Committee will be a place where people can understand what other owners are using successfully and ultimately deal with issues concerning the best use of the capital dollar; which is why most will become CURT members in the first place.”